An excerpt from Jon Kabat-Zinn’s book, Wherever You Go, There You Are:

 SEVEN OF TEN: Generosity – I am part of the universal consciousness, and it is pure joy and abundance.
 There is a core inside of me that is rich beyond reckoning.
 Can I tap into it and cultivate a mindset to give, to offer myself to others?
 It can soothe and heal and nurture me from the inside, breaking away from the reactive thinking patterns.

 EIGHT OF TEN: Proact, and not React – Tune in the bliss, intuition, and voice from inside.
-Follow-through that and take on initiatives that have a deeper meaning for me from inside.
+Listen to it and take on initiatives that have a deeper meaning for me from inside.

 NINE OF TEN: Gratitude – Count my blessings.
 Be grateful for the positives in life.